Problem

 Now let me explain those caveats, and this query.

-• Caveat #1 - the first part of the query returns all records where the last database (full) backup is older than 24 hours from the current system date.
-This data is then combined via the UNION statement to the second portion of the query.
+- Caveat #1 – the first part of the query returns all records where the last database (full) backup is older than 24 hours from the current system date.
+Combine this data via the UNION statement to the second portion of the query.
 That second statement returns information on all databases that have no backup history.
-I've taken the liberty of singling tempdb out from the result set since you do not back up that system database.
-It is recreated each time the SQL Server services are restarted.
+I’ve taken the liberty of singling tempdb out from the result set since you do not back up that system database.

-• Caveat #2 - is the arbitrary value I've assigned to the aging value for databases without any backup history.
-I've set that value at 9999 hours because in my environment I want to place a higher emphasis on those databases that have never been backed up.
+- Caveat #2 – is the arbitrary value I’ve assigned to the aging value for databases without any backup history.
+I’ve set that value at 9999 hours.
+In my environment, I place a higher emphasis on never backed up databases.

-Using this final query I produce a report that is distributed to the DBA Team on a daily basis that highlights any missed backups.
+Using this final query, I produce a report distributed to the DBA Team on a daily basis highlighting any missed backups.

 Next Steps